marcusrossel/marcusrossel.github.io/_posts/2020-02-29-kaleidoscope-3.md

 }
 ```

 First we generate the IR for the left- and right-hand side expressions (`lhs` and `rhs`).
-We haven't implemented `generateExpression(_:)` yet, but as mentioned above, all of our generator methods will return `LLVMValueRef`s.
+We haven't implemented `generate(expression:)` yet, but as mentioned above, all of our generator methods will return `LLVMValueRef`s.
 So the values in `lhs` and `rhs` are IR-representations of the corresponding expressions.
 Next we create the IR-representations of the instructions corresponding to the given `operator`.

 > An instruction builder represents a point within a basic block and is the exclusive means of building instructions using the C interface. [↗](https://llvm.org/doxygen/group__LLVMCCoreInstructionBuilder.html#details)